shakes76/PatternAnalysis-2024/recognition/s4635974_VQVAE/README.md

 - Beta = 0.25 (Commitment Loss)

 ### Data Pre-processing

+The Hip MRI Prostate Cancer 2D dataset [1] was provided for us on the university cluster.
+It was already split into training, validation, and testing sets.
+FIND OUT SPLITS

+The dataset comprised of Nifti files.
+We were provided with code [4] for loading Nifti the files into images.
+The loading code can also normalises the images, which was done for this model.

+No further data pre-processing was carried out.

 - Describe any specific pre-processing you have used with references if any.
 - Justify your training, validation and testing splits of the data.